JacquesCarette/Drasil/wiki/Potential-Projects.md

 ## Generate the Drasil Wiki

 While the ideal method of using Drasil-in-Drasil to generate the wiki is still far-off, there are other things we can do to de-duplicate knowledge and make the wiki more maintainable.
-For example, we can use the comments that form the Haddock documentation as the basis for sections of some wiki pages.
+For example, we can use the comments used to generate Haddock documentation as the basis for sections of some wiki pages.

 ## Add Support for External Libraries to Drasil